-Summer Solstice happens today!
-You will be at Raufarhöfn town to witness the longest day and shortest night in Iceland.
-You'll have the unique opportunity to see the sunshine through all three pillars of the Arctic Henge in Raufarhöfn.
-You'll then ride back with the majestic mountains on the east leading the way to Bjarnastaðir farm.
-Finally, you'll ride through Kvíar slope which is about 165 metres above sea level and witness the indescribable beauty of the northernmost parts of Iceland when the midnight sun shines over us.
+Summer Solstice happens today and the group will be at Raufarhöfn town to witness the longest day and shortest night in Iceland.
+This is a unique opportunity to see the sunshine through all three pillars of the Arctic Henge in Raufarhöfn.
+Ride back with the majestic mountains on the east leading the way to Bjarnastaðir farm.
+Finally, ride through Kvíar slopes at about 165m and witness the indescribable beauty of the northernmost parts of Iceland bathed in the midnight sun.
 (38 km)

 Day 6 Sightseeing Ásbirgi – Húsavík - Reykjavík

-Here you'll say goodbye to the horses and drive to Húsavík airport to catch the flight to Reykjavik.
-On the way, you'll stop off at Ásbyrgi canyon, one of the wonders of nature, a horseshoe-shaped canyon.
-The old saga says that the god Odin from northern mythology rode his giant horse Sleipnir who stepped down on the ground and formed this shoe print.
+Say goodbye to the horses and drive to Húsavík airport to catch the flight to Reykjavik.
+On the way stop off at the horseshoe-shaped Ásbyrgi canyon, one of the wonders of nature.
+The old saga claims that the god Odin from northern mythology rode his giant horse, Sleipnir, who stepped down on the ground and formed this 'shoe print'.

 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.